gruntwork-io/docs/docs/reference/modules/terraform-aws-kafka/install-confluent-tools/install-confluent-tools.md

 <a href="https://github.com/gruntwork-io/terraform-aws-kafka/tree/master/modules/install-confluent-tools" className="link-button" title="View the source code for this module in GitHub.">View Source</a>

-<a href="https://github.com/gruntwork-io/terraform-aws-kafka/releases?q=" className="link-button" title="Release notes for only the service catalog versions which impacted this service.">Release Notes</a>
+<a href="https://github.com/gruntwork-io/terraform-aws-kafka/releases?q=install-confluent-tools" className="link-button" title="Release notes for only versions which impacted this module.">Release Notes</a>

 This folder contains a script for installing tools provided by [Confluent](https://www.confluent.io/).
 You can use the script to install any [Confluent Package](https://docs.confluent.io/current/installation/available_packages.html#available-packages), but it was originally